Documentation

-To set you up for success, run through some of the best work instructions examples and use cases to understand what elements make them work.
+To set you up for success, we'll dive into the basics of work instructions, run through some of the best work instruction examples and learn about the elements that make them work.

 A quick refresher on work instructions

 Work instructions are clear, in-depth steps documented to help employees carry out a specific job-related activity.
-Aside from the sequence of steps to follow, they also highlight the tools and materials needed for the task and how to use them.
-This:
+Aside from the standard work instructions, they also highlight the tools and materials needed for the task and how to use them.

-Work instructions can help enhance your operations and workflows, but only when written and presented correctly.
+Work instructions can help enhance your operations and workflows, reduce risk, and ensure enhanced productivity — but only when written and presented correctly.
 Otherwise, you'll be dealing with injuries, delays, errors or quality issues.

 Here’s a quick rundown of what goes into creating effective work instructions: